 But once you go through this process, you have to pay over a period of time before 10-year collection(what they call a collection statute expiration date).

 The general rule is that you can get a regular installment agreement based on your ability to pay so long as it fully pays off before the expiration in 10 years.

-By the way, with the regular you will get a lien filed against you.
+Regular installment agreements require 100% full-pay; you will also have a lien filed against you.
 Once you get it under $25,000 there's a way to get the lien removed.

 The reason it’s called partial pay is because before the 10 year statute of limitations of the IRS runs out, you're not going to pay it completely (that's why it's called partial pay).

 It also requires full financial disclosures, and so you end up paying less than enough to pay off all of your taxes.